diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 Here I share my thoughts on blockchain betting technology, its comparison to bookmaker betting, overview of currently existing kinds of blockchain bets and their disadvantages.

-I also propose a new kind of blockchain bets, aimed to solve mentioned problems.
+I also propose a new kind of blockchain bets, aimed to solve described problems.

 ## Introduction